JYOTI9078/CONTRIB_AUTOMATION/README.md

 ```
 public class UserRegistrationSteps extends TestClass {
 ```
-_This next steps are required only if you're performing Web automation testing._
+_These next steps are required only if you're performing Web automation testing._
 4. Next create a new Java class in _src/main/java/com.sogeti.automation.test.pageFactory_.
 This class will be your page factory.
 You can create page objects and their corresponding methods in this class.
 5. Make sure that you extend _PageClass_ in all your page classes.
 ```